SumoLogic/sumologic-documentation/docs/search/logcompare/create-logcompare-email-alert.md

     ![NewSignatures.png](/img/search/logcompare/newsignatures.png)

 1. In the **Save Search As** dialog, for **Search name**, enter a name for your Saved Search.
 This example uses **New Signatures**.
-1. (Optional) If you could like, type an optional description to help you identify this search.
+1. (Optional) If you'd like, type an optional description to help you identify this search.
 1. Choose a **Time Range** option that will be the default range when you run the saved search.

     To prevent gaps in your LogCompare results, the time range should be a bit longer than the frequency at which your search is run.